#Sandbox

 ttl | integer | Time to live in seconds (soft limit) |

-hard_ttl | integer | Hard runtime lifetime in seconds |
+hard_ttl | integer | Hard sandbox lifetime in seconds |

 network | object | Network policy configuration |